-Have you signed up for one of my in-person classes for 2017?
+Have you signed up for one of my workshops or classes?
 Are you ready to tackle the supply list but don’t know where to start?
 Well you are in the right place!
-Please be sure to refer to your specific class information on the host’s website or registration email you recieved – the supplies may vary slightly!
+Please be sure to refer to your specific class information on the host’s website or registration email you received – the supplies may vary slightly!

 Remember, these are just suggestions – there is no obligation to buy exactly what I have or through my site.
 This section is just my way of giving you a peek into what I use and an easy starting point.
 If there is something on the supply list that is NOT included in my links, it means it is either an easy item you should be able to buy locally or pull from your current supplies OR it was not available on Amazon.

-Just click the + sign to open each section to find the goodness that awaits… oh, and then click on an item and away you go!
+Just click the + sign to open each section then click on an item and away you go!